-In order to meet the needs of our children with SEND who are not ready to access the mainstream curriculum, we have developed two pathways.
-Every children’s individual learning needs are carefully considered to ensure they are on the correct pathway, and we have a transition plan in place which enables children return to learning alongside their peers, once appropriate for them.
+In order to meet the needs of our children with SEND who are not ready to access the mainstream curriculum, we have developed three pathways.
+Every child's individual learning needs are carefully considered to ensure they are on the correct pathway, and we have a transition plan in place which enables children to return to learning alongside their peers, once appropriate for them.

 Sycamore group is for children who have moderate learning needs including a combination of sensory and/ or communication difficulties.
 Children work on the core subjects of Maths and English and are working at a level below their peers in the mainstream classroom.

 Oak group is for children who have severe needs related to language, communication and interaction as well as sensory difficulties, following a semi-formal curriculum.

 Children receive teaching and support that is appropriate to their needs from highly qualified, trained and experienced teachers and support staff.
-This ensure individual progress in key areas such as communication, cognition and knowledge, physical and self-help skills.
+This ensures individual progress in key areas such as communication, cognition and knowledge, physical and self-help skills.

 English is taught through the use of RML (the school’s phonic-based scheme) and Literacy and Language which follows on from this.
 Children take part in a range of activities that are purposeful and practical.
 Work is appropriately differentiated within the provision with the support of the SENDCo and other specialist teachers.
 Children also learn through educational visits and extracurricular activities such as swimming and Forest Schools.